Bernhard Adler: Foundings

-Coat of Arms
+Coat of arms

-Kaiser-Franzensbad, the bathing triangle of what is now Karlovy Vary, Mariánské Lázně and Františkovy Lázně, the three famous spa resorts of the Egerland, received full city rights in 1865 and adopted the former town seal as a town guard.
+Kaiser-Franzensbad, the bathing triangle of what is now Karlovy Vary, Mariánské Lázně and Františkovy Lázně, the three famous spa resorts of West Bohemia, received full town rights in 1865 and adopted the former town seal as a town guard.
 The coat of arms recalled Adler and Heinrich Franz Graf von Rottenhan (1737–1809), the promoter of the construction of the health resort by the regional government in Prague in the time of its origin.

 The coat of arms of the town of Franzensbad, which dates back to its granting of town privileges in 1852, is diagonally divided.
 The right half shows in green a corrugated bar, symbolizing a silver wavy river, which from the right upwards several rays as source flows.
 The left half shows, as a tribute to Adler, a black eagle, which holds in the catches the Rod of Asclepius as a sign of the healing arts.
 In the lower half is a red rooster, in memory of Heinrich Franz Graf von Rottenhan (died 1809), a large landowner in West Bohemia, Colonel Burggraf of the Kingdom of Bohemia and Minister of Justice, as well as his recognition for his benevolent cooperation in founding of Franzensbad.

 The inscription on the coat of arms is: "CONCORDIA PARVAE RES CRESCUNT" (by Eintracht) and has similarity with the coat of arms of the Frankish noble family Rottenhan.
-In 1902, in the middle of the colonnade of the Colonnade, in honor of Adler, a monument erected was by Karl Wilfert the Elder was erected in front of the middle pavilion of the Colonnade.
+In 1902, in the middle of the colonnade of the Colonnade, in honour of Adler, a monument erected was by Karl Wilfert the Elder was erected in front of the middle pavilion of the Colonnade.